Diversity-Preserving K-Armed Bandits, Revisited: Some experiments on synthetic data

-\paragraph{Numerical experiments.} We set $\ell = 0.1$ and let $\alpha $ vary in $\{ -0.1,\, -0.05,\, 0.05,\, 0.1 \}$.
-We run the diversity-preserving UCB algorithm (Algorithm~\ref{alg:ucb_div}) on each of these four problems $\unu_{\alpha}$, over $T = 20,\!000$ time steps, for $N = 75$ runs.
-The expected regret suffered by the algorithm is estimated by the empirical pseudo-regrets observed on the $N = 75$ runs:
+\paragraph{Numerical experiments.} We ran the diversity-preserving UCB algorithm (see Box~B, abbreviated DivP-UCB below), as well as Algorithm 2 (Constrained-$L_1$-OFUL, abbreviated $L_1$-OFUL below) of~\citet{Celisetal2019}.
+We did so on each of the two problems $\unu_{\alpha}$, over $T = 100,\!000$ time steps, for $N = 100$ runs.
+The expected regret suffered by each algorithm is estimated by the empirical averages of pseudo-regrets observed on the $N$ runs:

-and where we denoted by $\vecp_t(\alpha, i )$ the mixed action chosen at round $t$, during the $i$--th run, and for problem $\unu_\alpha$.
-The figures below report the estimations obtained (solid lines); we also shaded areas corresponding to $\pm 2$ standard errors of the estimates.
-As expected, the algorithm yields logarithmic regret when $\alpha < 0$ (the optimal mixed action is on the border of the simplex) and bounded regret when $\alpha > 0$ (the optimal mixed action lies in the interior of the simplex).